 The Battelle Memorial Institute has opened a regional office on the campus of Montclair State to house the Battelle Environmental Assessment & Monitoring Section of its Environmental Solutions product line.
-Battelle is the world's largest independent research and development organization.

 SIROM Scientific Solutions is an incubator company located at Montclair State specializing in cost-effective, environmentally friendly solutions to problems of environmental contamination.